clementlefevre/clementlefevre.github.io/_posts/2018-07-01-fast_and_curious.md

 ## The deep dive

-Once all training pictures are labellized, we can start training a convolutional network model.
+Once all training pictures are labeled, we can start training a convolutional network model.
+For my first try, i did not use transfer learning like pretrained network.
+For those interested in this technique, Francois Chollet did an excellent job to explain the concept with an hands-on example [here](https://github.com/fchollet/deep-learning-with-python-notebooks/blob/master/5.3-using-a-pretrained-convnet.ipynb).

+Although the training set has been labeled with 10 categories, i used  as a matter of simplification,a binary classifier (car/bike).
+Indeed, the dataset is very unbalanced (few ambulances vs lots of cars)

+With a low-end graphic card, the model training takes 2 hours.

+Finally, using the classifier build from scratch, we can classify the picture.
 |Bikes vs Cars|
 |:--:|
 |![](/images/fast_and_curious/bike_car.png)|